junior-ramos-dev/jrd_task_handler/README.md

     - `requestArgs`: The arguments extracted from the incoming HTTP request.
     - `registerTasksSpecsList`: A list of task specifications defining what tasks to run and their configurations.

-- **Logging**:
-  - Outputs the task result to the server console for debugging or info purposes.

 - **Response Handling**:
   - Sends back the result to the client using `handleResponse`, adjusting the HTTP response to reflect the task execution outcome.